Let the Right One In (novel): Let the Right One in (2008)

-Let me in (2010)
+Let Me In (2010)

 An English language film based mainly on the Swedish film's screenplay was released in October 2010.
 The film's setting was changed from Blackeberg to Los Alamos, New Mexico, and the main characters' names were changed to Owen and Abby.
 Directed by Cloverfield director Matt Reeves and starring Chloë Grace Moretz as Abby and Kodi Smit-McPhee as Owen, it received positive reviews despite not performing well at the box office.

 Television series

 In March 2015, A&E Studios confirmed the television series adaption of the novel.
 The series will air on A&E and is written by Jeff Davis and Brandon Boyce.
 In August 2016, TNT ordered a pilot.
 In September 2016, Kristine Froseth was cast as Eli in the pilot.
 In October 2016, Thomas Kretschmann and Benjamin Wadsworth were cast in the pilot.
 TNT decided not to produce the series, and it was shopped around.

 In March 2021, Showtime ordered a pilot.
 Demián Bichir joined the cast and the pilot will be produced by Tomorrow Studios.
 In April 2021, Anika Noni Rose joined the cast in the pilot.
 Later that month, Grace Gummer joined the cast of the pilot.
 In June, Madison Taylor Baez was added to the cast to star as the vampire-daughter Eleanor; other actors are Kevin Carroll, Jacob Buster, and Ian Foreman.
 In September 2021, it was announced that Showtime had given the production a series order for a first season consisting of 10 episodes.
 In February 2022, Željko Ivanek and Fernanda Andrade joined the cast in recurring roles.
-The series is scheduled to premiere on October 9, 2022.
+The series premiered on October 9, 2022.

 In an October 2022 interview John Ajvide Lindqvist mentioned he had nothing to do with the TV show and lamented inadvertently selling all rights to the book for only 1 SEK when he thought he was only giving Hammer Films the rights to make the movie (Let Me In), meaning he will earn no royalties from the TV show.
 According to Lindqvist, Hammer had misled him of the nature of the contract; “There were thick bundles of American legal prose.
 And that would then mean that I sold all the rights for a penny, but that was just a mere formality and would have no practical meaning, they said.”
+In January 2023, the series was cancelled after one season.

 Stage adaptations

 Lindqvist

-An adaptation directed by Jakob Hultcrantz Hansson with a script by John Ajvide Lindqvist premiered March 16, 2011 on Uppsala Stadsteater, Uppsala.
-It premiered at Nord-Trøndelag Teater in Steinkjer, Norway on November 15, 2012.
+An adaptation directed by Jakob Hultcrantz Hansson with a script by John Ajvide Lindqvist premiered March 16, 2011, on Uppsala Stadsteater, Uppsala.
+It premiered at Nord-Trøndelag Teater in Steinkjer, Norway, on November 15, 2012.